Cabbage chutney Andhra style recipe made completely with cabbage and without onion and coconut. The best chutney recipe to start the day freshly.

 - Allow it to cool for 10 minutes.

-- Add it to the mixer jar along with salt and water.
+- Add it to the blender jar along with salt and water.

 - Grind it until it becomes smooth paste.